Strengthening Democracy Challenge

 Everyone whose intervention was selected for testing by the Strengthening Democracy Challenge ...

-• will be honored at a our virtual conference, in which the results of the Depolarization Challenge will be presented to the public.
+was honored at a our virtual conference, in which the results of the Depolarization Challenge were presented to the public.

 Prizes

-• Reducing Anti-Democratic Attitudes: A $15,000 prize will be divided between those teams submitting interventions that significantly reduced anti-democratic attitudes.
+Reducing Anti-Democratic Attitudes: A $15,000 prize was divided between those teams submitting interventions that significantly reduced anti-democratic attitudes.

-• Reducing Support for Partisan Violence: A $15,000 prize will be divided between those teams submitting interventions that significantly reduced support for partisan violence.
+Reducing Support for Partisan Violence: A $15,000 prize was divided between those teams submitting interventions that significantly reduced support for partisan violence.

-• Reducing Partisan Animosity: A $15,000 prize will be divided between those teams submitting interventions that significantly reduced partisan animosity.
+Reducing Partisan Animosity: A $15,000 prize was divided between those teams submitting interventions that significantly reduced partisan animosity.

 Awards

-We will also give special awards to those teams led by (1) graduate students and (2) practitioners* whose interventions most reduced (a) anti-democratic attitudes, (b) support for partisan violence, and (c) partisan animosity (resulting in six additional awards).
-Finally, awards will be given for the interventions rated as most novel by the advisory board in three categories: submitted by a graduate student-led team, submitted by a practitioner-led team, and overall.
+We also gave special awards to those teams led by (1) graduate students and (2) practitioners* whose interventions most reduced (a) anti-democratic attitudes, (b) support for partisan violence, and (c) partisan animosity (resulting in six additional awards).
+Finally, awards were given for the interventions rated as most novel by the advisory board in three categories: submitted by a graduate student-led team, submitted by a practitioner-led team, and overall.

 *Here we define a "practitioner" as any submitter who does not do research for an academic institution."